-Due to limitations on the cohort size, students enrolled in the DI/MS are not allowed to repeat graduate courses.
-If a student earns a grade of Cor lower in any course, the student will need to completely withdraw from the program.
+Due to the cohort model, students enrolled in the DI/MS are not allowed to repeat graduate courses.
+If a student earns a grade of C- or lower in any course, the student will need to completely withdraw from the program.